StudioEtrange/docker-sickrage/README.md

 then go to http://localhost:8081

+## Docker tags

-## Available docker tag
+Available tag for studioetrange/docker-sickrage:*TAG*

 	latest, 4.0.22, 4.0.19

-Available tag for studioetrange/docker-sickrage:TAG
+Current latest tag is version *4.0.22*

 ## Instruction